dwilches/KazeMatsuri/README.md

 # KazeMatsuri

-Wind Festival (風祭り) - A Kanji game I created for practicing React
+Wind Festival (風祭り) - A Kanji game I created for learning Japanese and practicing React

 [![CI/CD](https://github.com/dwilches/KazeMatsuri/actions/workflows/ci.yml/badge.svg)](https://github.com/dwilches/KazeMatsuri/actions/workflows/ci.yml)

 > [!TIP]
 > You can go [here](https://dwilches.github.io/KazeMatsuri/) to play this game from your browser.
-It's still a work in progress so please be kind.

-This game is inspired by a computer game I played as a child which taught me how to type fast.
+This game is inspired by a computer game I played as a child that taught me how to type quickly.
-The game had balloons with words inside and to pop them I had to quickly type the words written in them.
+In that game, balloons containing words would float across the screen, and to pop them, I had to type the words as quickly as possible.

-For my version of the game, the words inside the balloons are Kanjis (Japanese characters) and you have to type their romanized On'yomi or Kun'yomi (i.e. their pronunciations) to pop them.
+In my version of the game, the balloons contain Kanji (Japanese characters), and to pop them, you must type their romanized On'yomi or Kun'yomi reading (that is, one of their pronunciations).

-I'd wanted to make a game like this for some time, and now that I wanted to practice React, it was the perfect opportunity.
+I'd wanted to make a game like this for a while, and practicing React gave me the perfect opportunity to do it.

-> [!CAUTION]
-> This is a work in progress, less than a week of work so it's very rough around the edges,
-> come back in some days!

 ## Intro Screen
 <img src="docs/screenshot-intro.png" alt="Screenshot Intro">